abhishekkrthakur/sandesh/README.md

  +-+-+-+-+-+-+-+

-sandesh (संदेश) in Hindi means message. his is a simple python library to send messages to Slack using webhook urls.
+sandesh (संदेश) in Hindi means message.
+This is a simple python library to send messages to Slack using webhook urls.

 ### Installing